 From the 17th Century, Franciscan monks in Mexico included the plant in their Christmas celebrations.
 The star-shaped leaf pattern was said to symbolize the Star of Bethlehem, while the red color represented the blood of the crucified Jesus.
 (Source: en.wikipedia.org/wiki/Poinsettia)

 Bright red bracts of poinsettia, Taiwan.
 (Photo copyright © by Kaj Halberg)

-Swedish botanist Carl von Linné (1707-1778) – also called Carolus Linnaeus – found a species of climbing lily so magnificent that he named it Gloriosa superba.
-Common names include flame lily, climbing lily, glorious lily, and tiger claw.
-This species, which has now been placed in the family Colchicaceae, is distributed over huge areas of Tropical Africa and Asia.
+Swedish botanist Carolus Linnaeus (1707-1778) – also called Carl von Linné – found one species of climbing lily so magnificent that he named it Gloriosa superba.
+Common names of this plant include flame lily, climbing lily, glorious lily, and tiger claw.
+This species, which is distributed over huge areas of Tropical Africa and Asia, was formerly placed in the huge lily family (Liliaceae), has now been moved to the family Colchicaceae.
 It is very poisonous, having been utilized to commit murder and suicide, and to kill animals.

 Glorious flowers of Gloriosa superba, Zimbabwe.
 (Photo copyright © by Kaj Halberg)

 Holi is a Hindu spring festival, celebrating the god Krishna, and the victory of good over evil – a gay festival, in which people, regardless of caste, pelt each other with red, yellow, purple, or green powder, or with water, dyed with powder.
 For this reason, Holi has been dubbed The Festival of Colours. – Read more about Holi elsewhere on this website, see Travel episodes: India 1991 – Attending Hindu festivals in Rajasthan.